Variyankunnath Kunjahammad Haji: Thirurangadi firing incident and beginning of war

-Leadership in war
+Assumption of leadership

 Haji came to Malabar after his last trip to Mecca, in 1914.
-Haji was not active in anti-British activities for some years.
 R. H. Hitchcock says "On his return he was carefully looked after and appeared grateful; any way for six years he lived an irreproachable life."
-It was during the rebellion began after the firing incident took place in Thirurangadi by Collector Thomas at a large group of people gathered there that he again became active in the struggle against the British.
-It was after the Thirurangadi firing incident that Haji took the leadership of the rebellion against the British in a moment.
+It was during the rebellion began after the firing incident took place in Thirurangadi by Collector Thomas at a large group of people gathered there that he again became active in the struggle against the British, in a moment.

 Rule

 Before declaration of independent country

 Intense war was fought 21–24 August 1921 after suppressing the Thirurangadi firing on 20 August 1921.
-By the night of the 24 August the control of 200 villages of Eranad, Valluvanad Ponnani, Kozhikode taluks were taken over by the revolutionaries from the British.
+By the night of 24 August the control of 200 villages of Eranad, Valluvanad Ponnani, Kozhikode taluks were taken over by the revolutionaries from the British.
 On the night of 24 August 1921 leaders including Variyamkunnan and Ali Musliyar held a meeting (several things that are to be decided had been decided in the Thekkekalam meeting).